Pakistan police arrest son-in-law of exiled former premier

 While at the tomb, Safdar led a crowd in chanting: “Give respect to the vote!”
 That slogan is viewed in Pakistan as criticism of the country’s military, which ruled the country of 220 million people - directly or indirectly - for most of its history.

 Chanting political slogans at Jinnah’s tomb is widely considered taboo.
-Police say they arrested Safdar, himself a member of the Pakistan Muslim League party, after receiving a complaint from a citizen alleging he was harrassed.
+Police say they arrested Safdar, himself a member of the Pakistan Muslim League party, after receiving a complaint from a citizen alleging he was harassed.

+Hours after Safdar’s arrest, his politician wife Maryam Safdar told a news conference that police forcibly entered her room to take her husband away.
+She alleged Karachi police were being used by “unknown but known forces” to suppress their voice, implying the military had a hand in her husband’s arrest.

+She added opposition parties will continue their protests until Khan is removed from power.

 The 70-year-old Sharif who has had a long uneasy relationship with the military, served as Pakistan’s prime minister three times.
 A court in 2017 ousted him from power over corruption allegations.
 Sharif has been staying in London since November after being allowed to receive medical treatment abroad.